 There are many ways to do this, some more accurate than others.

-[ICAO NAT Doc 007, ¶15.4] Never initiate an on-track uncleared level change.
+[ICAO NAT Doc 007, ¶14.4] Do not initiate an on-track un-cleared level change.
 If a change of level is essential and prior ATC clearance cannot be obtained, treat this situation as a contingency and execute the appropriate contingency offset procedure, when possible before leaving the last cleared flight level.
 Inform ATC as soon as practicable.

 This may seem almost nonsensical but it does happen.

-[ICAO NAT Doc 007, ¶15.4] Flight deck drills.
-There are some tasks on the flight deck which can safely be delegated to one member of the crew, but navigation using automated systems is emphatically not one of them, and the Captain should participate in all navigation cross-check procedures.
-All such cross-checks should be performed independently by at least two pilots.
+[ICAO NAT Doc 007, ¶14.4] Complete navigation cross checks with more than one flight crew member.
+There are some tasks on the flight deck which can safely be delegated to one member of the flight crew, but navigation using automated systems is emphatically not one of them.
+All such cross-checks should be performed independently by at least two flight crew members.

-[ICAO NAT Doc 007, ¶15.4] Use a flight progress chart on the flight deck.
-It has been found that making periodic plots of position on a suitable chart and comparing with current cleared track, greatly helps in the identification of errors before getting too far from track.
+[ICAO NAT Doc 007, ¶14.4] Complete flight progress charts periodically.
+Making periodic plots of position on a suitable chart and comparing with current cleared track, greatly helps in the identification of errors before getting too far from track.